alem-platform/sprint-sql/story02/range-ranger/README.md

 3. Find employees hired **BETWEEN** '2014-01-01' and '2019-12-31'
 4. Find employees with positions **IN**: 'Warehouse Manager', 'Senior Researcher', 'Lead Engineer'

-**In all queries, select the employee's first name, last name, and position**
+**In all queries, select the employee's first name, last name, salary, position and hire date**

 ### Resources: